 Sometimes a cat just goes with the flow and takes the shape that’s most suitable for its environment:

 Irregular and uneven shapes belong to the organic category in design.
 These free natural forms are lifted straight from the wild.
 They are associated with comfort and relaxation, prompting designers to utilize them when they search for a spontaneous yet cozy feel.
-Here’s how Cello designers used organic shapes in this garden party flyer invite:
+Here’s how Crello designers used organic shapes in this garden party flyer invite:

 Grumpy cat’s disdain for everything in his immediate surroundings is so marked he’s almost a stylized version of himself: